High-dimensional regression with outcomes of mixed-type using the multivariate spike-and-slab LASSO: Additional details for the real data analyses

-We introduced \texttt{mixed-mSSL} to fit high-dimensional regression models with multiple, possibly dependent, binary and continuous outcomes. \texttt{mixed-mSSL} encourages sparsity through the use of element-wise spike-and-slab LASSO priors on the elements of the latent regression coefficient and residual precision matrices.
-We believe that \texttt{mixed-mSSL} offers a robust and practical solution for high-dimensional mixed-type datasets, balancing promising empirical performance with strong theoretical guarantees.
+We introduced \texttt{mixed-mSSL} to fit sparse high-dimensional regression models with multiple, possibly dependent, binary and continuous outcomes.
+We represented the vector of continuous and binary outcomes as a partially observed latent realization from a multivariate linear regression model.
+We specified element-wise spike-and-slab LASSO priors on the latent regression coefficient and residual precision matrices and derived an MCECM algorithm for computing the MAP.
+We also showed that \texttt{mixed-mSSL} posterior has favorable theoretical properties.

-We developed a Monte Carlo Expectation-Conditional Maximization (MCECM) algorithm targeting the maximum a posteriori estimate of these parameters.
-Our algorithm is a natural extension of the ECM procedure proposed by \citet{Deshpande2019_mSSL} to fit sparse multivariate linear regression models.
-On synthetic data \texttt{mixed-mSSL} outperformed another recently proposed Bayesian shrinkage method \cite[\texttt{mt-MBSP}]{wang2023twostep}, which utilizes global-local shrinkage priors for the regression coefficients but cannot return a sparse latent precision matrix, in terms of support recovery, estimation, and prediction.
-When applied to the CKD dataset, \texttt{mixed-mSSL} identified more well-established biomarkers for CKD status and achieved smaller prediction error than \texttt{mt-MBSP} and separately modelling each outcome. \texttt{mixed-mSSL} also produced more accurate predictions with fewer selected covariates than \texttt{mt-MBSP} on the CRC microbiome data and uncovered a sparse residual dependence network among Finnish birds that is consistent with known co-occurrences.
+On synthetic data \texttt{mixed-mSSL} outperformed another recently proposed Bayesian shrinkage method \cite[\texttt{mt-MBSP}]{wang2023twostep}, which utilizes global-local shrinkage priors for the regression coefficients, in terms of support recovery and prediction.
+When applied to the CKD dataset, \texttt{mixed-mSSL} identified more well-established biomarkers for CKD status and achieved a smaller prediction error than \texttt{mt-MBSP} and separately modeling each outcome. \texttt{mixed-mSSL} also produced more accurate predictions with fewer selected covariates than \texttt{mt-MBSP} on the CRC microbiome data and uncovered a sparse residual dependence network among Finnish birds that is consistent with known co-occurrences.

-Beyond demonstrating \texttt{mixed-mSSL}'s excellent empirical performance, we derived the posterior contraction rates for the matrix of latent regression coefficients $\bm{B}$ (\Cref{thm:unconditional}) and the latent residual prediction matrix $\Omega$ (\Cref{thm:theorem3}).
+Beyond demonstrating \texttt{mixed-mSSL}'s excellent empirical performance, we derived the posterior contraction rates for the matrix of latent regression coefficients $\bm{B}$ (\Cref{thm:unconditional}) and the latent residual precision matrix $\Omega$ (\Cref{thm:theorem3}).
 While similar in spirit, our results substantially extend those proved in \citet{wang2023twostep} by (i) allowing the number of outcomes to diverge with $n$ and (ii) showing that the posterior over $\Omega$ contracts.
 We further showed that with a natural truncation strategy, \texttt{mixed-mSSL} has the desirable sure screening property (\Cref{thm:surescreening}), which guarantees that the truly non-zero entries in $\bm{B}$ can be identified with high probability as $n$ increases.